-Visiting a needle exchange
+Visiting a needle and syringe service (needle exchange)

 Using new, sterile injecting equipment helps keep you safe from infections, wounds and abscesses.